iidabawaj/Robot_Controller/README.md

 * The button sets the background color, padding, font size, font family, cursor, margin, transition, position, and overflow properties for all buttons.

-* btnStop, .btnLeft, .btnRight, .btnUp, and .btnDown - set the position and border-radius properties for each button.
+* btnStop, .btnLeft, .btnRight, .btnUp, and .btnDown sets the position and border-radius properties for each button.

-* btnLeft and .btnRight - set the text color and text alignment for the left and right buttons.
+* btnLeft and .btnRight sets the text color and text alignment for the left and right buttons.

-* btnUp and .btnDown - set the text color for the up and down buttons, and define a hover effect for those buttons using the ::before pseudo-element.
+* btnUp and .btnDown sets the text color for the up and down buttons, and define a hover effect for those buttons using the::before pseudo-element.

 * buttonI sets the font size and text alignment for the button icons.

-* button:active sets the background color for a button when it is clicked.
+* button: active sets the background color for a button when it is clicked.